How do I find valuable domain names? In this article, Domain Reselling 101, I walk you through how to find a great domain name.

-There are many different approaches on how to find a great domain name, but I wanted to take some time and give insight on my approaches.
-Part of any reseller business model is acquisition of the highest quality inventory at the lowest possible price point.
-It not just a Domain Reselling 101 concept, but a Business 101 concept.
+There are many different approaches to finding a great domain name, but I wanted to take some time and give insight into my approaches.
+Part of any reseller business model is acquiring the highest quality inventory at the lowest possible price point.
+It is not just a Domain Reselling 101 concept but a Business 101 concept.

-Looking to save and get started reselling domain names?
+Are you looking to invest in digital real estate and get started reselling domain names?

-One of my favorite quotes is from an ancient Greek philosopher, Heraclitus of Ephesus , who is known for his concept that change was central for the universe.
+One of my favorite quotes is from an ancient Greek philosopher, Heraclitus of Ephesus , who is known for his concept that change was central to the universe.

 The Only Thing That Is Constant Is Change.